 Use the enumerate() built-in method when both container elements and their position within the iteration sequence are required.

-6.31 ructured programming [EWD]
+6.31 Unstructured programming [EWD]

 6.31.1 Applicability to language

 The vulnerabilities described in TR 24772-1:2019 clause 6.31 are substantially mitigated in Python.
 The language does not provide a statement for local or non-local transfers of control, however there is a library that provides goto capabilities.